 Board meetings are most effective when they are contained to board members, maybe a few relevant staff members, and an occasional “guest speaker” who may be sharing insights or sharing information related to an agenda item.
 So, unless the non-profit is a governmental entity, there is no obligation on behalf of the board to be an open meeting to the public.

-Key benefits of opening a Non-Profit Coffee House include:
+What are the key benefits of a Non-Profit Coffee House?

-There are some disadvantages of starting a Non-Profit Coffee House including:
+Are there any disadvantages of starting a Non-Profit Coffee House?

 My adventure in coffee began when I first launched my first coffee shop back in the early 2000s.
 I had to figure out so many things on my own and to make it worse within 2 years of opening two large corporate coffee chains moved in just blocks away from me!